kode3tech/k3t-backstage-plugin-scaffolder-backend-module-plus/README.md

-# @k3tech/backstage-plugin-scaffolder-backend-module-plus
+# Plugin for scaffolder backend plus

-The plus module for [@backstage/plugin-scaffolder-backend](https://www.npmjs.com/package/@backstage/plugin-scaffolder-backend).
+The `plus` module for [scaffolder-backend](https://www.npmjs.com/package/@backstage/plugin-scaffolder-backend).

-This package make you able to execute multiples parameters with an single call.
+This package make you able to execute `multiples` parameters with an single call and `extra` features.

-_This plugin was created through the Backstage CLI_
+> You can see all available examples [here](./exemples.md).

 ## Get Started